CBIIT/bento-meta/perl/lib/Bento/Meta/Model.md

     $sample = $of_sample->src;
     $case = $of_sample->dst;

+Note that the keys for edges are three strings separated by colons.
+These are 1) the edge handle ("type"), 2) the source node handle, and
+3) the destination node handle.
+In the example above, this is "of\_sample:sample:case".
+This is called a "triplet" in the code.
+An edge object can be queried for its triplet.

+    $edge->triplet

 The component objects are themselves containers of their own attributes, and their getters and setters are structured similarly.
 (In fact, `Bento::Meta::Model` is, like the component objects, a subclass of [Bento::Meta::Model::Entity](/perl/lib/Bento/Meta/Model/Entity.md)).
-The difference is that keys for collection- valued attributes at the component object level are simpler.
+The difference is that keys for collection-valued attributes at the component object level are simpler.
 For example:

     $prop1 = $model->props('sample:sample_type');
     $prop2 = $sample->props('sample_type');
     # $prop1 and $prop2 are the same object

+### Accessing other objects

+The Model object does not provide access to `Concept`, `ValueSet`, or `Origin` objects directly.
+These are accessible via the linked obects themselves, according to the [metamodel structure](https://github.com/CBIIT/bento-mdf#structure).
+For example:

+    # all terms for all nodes
+    for ($model->nodes) {
+      push @node_terms, $_->concept->terms;
+    }

 ## Model as an Interface